-The garden consultation is a walk through your garden and a conversation about what’s there and what’s possible.
-During a consultation we’ll:
+The garden consultation is the first step in the design process.
+It is a walk through your garden and a conversation about what’s there and what’s possible.
+During your consultation we’ll:

 - review the site;